kevinolega/callcentertrainingtips/_posts/2018-10-03-book-recommendations.md

 Even if you cancel within 30 days, you still get to keep the Audiobook you selected.

-I subscribe to Audible for $15 a month and it get me two Audiobooks a month which is a great deal.
+I subscribe to Audible for $15 a month and it gets me two Audiobooks a month which is a great deal.

 In one year you have listened through 24 books.